jtremback/cross-chain-validation/spec/valset-update-protocol - queue.md

 - a read/write store: The read/write store holds the entire state of the chain.
 Each module can write to this store.
 - a queue of datagrams (packets): Each module can dequeue datagrams stored in this queue and a relayer can queue to this queue.

+--->

 ## High-level design of the Cross-Chain Validation protocol

 In this section, we provide an intuition behind our protocol.

-The parent blockchain maintains a single queue data structure named *FrozenStakeQueue*.
-On the other hand, the baby blockchain maintains two queue data structures: *ValidatorSetChangeQueue* and *UnbondingQueue*.
-We now explain how all three queues are put to use in our protocol.
+We use the causally consistent FIFO queue for "communication" among two blockchains (parent and baby).
+Namely, the parent blockchain enqueues new validator set changes and the baby blockchain dequeues these validator set changes once they have unbonded on the baby blockchain (which represents a signal that the stake of those validator could be set free by the parent blockchain).

-- Parent blockchain: The parent blockchain keeps track of each validator set change it sent to the baby blockchain in its *FrozenStakeQueue* data structure.
+- Parent blockchain: Once the parent blockchain demands a change of validator set, it enqueues the validator set.
-Whenever the parent blockchain issues a request for a change of the validator set of the baby blockchain, it first freezes the stake of the proposed validators and note this change in its queue (note that this is done by the staking module prior to invoking the *changeValidatorSet* function; see the rest of the document).
-Once the baby blockchain advises the parent blockchain that a specific validator set change should be "free to take its stake" (which we explain in the rest of the document), the parent blockchain simply dequeues this entry from its *FrozenStakeQueue* and "removes" a "stake lock" associated with this validator set change.
-Once no "stake locks" are present and associated with a specific validator, the validator is allowed to take back its money.

-- Baby blockchain: Once the baby blockchain receives (in the form of an IBC packet) a validator set change demand from the parent blockchain, it first enqueues the demand in its *ValidatorSetChangeQueue*.
+- Baby blockchain: Once the baby blockchain observes that there exist new validator set demands, the baby blockchain applies all these changes.
-The reason for this is that, while executing a single block of transactions, there could be multiple validator set change demands received from the parent blockchain.
-In order for the baby blockchain to "apply" them all, the baby blockchain needs to "remember" those validator set change demands and its order (which is done via the *ValidatorSetChangeQueue* queue).

-On the other hand, whenever the validator set of the baby blockchain is modified, the "old" validator set should start unbonding.
+Moreover, whenever the validator set of the baby blockchain is modified, the "old" validator set should start unbonding.
-That is why we use the *UnbondingQueue* queue.
+That is the baby blockchain uses the **local** *UnbondingQueue* queue.
 Namely, whenever the validator set of the baby blockchain is modified, we enqueue to *UnbondingQueue* the sequence number of the validator set change demand that was **last** applied in order to obtain the old (i.e., changed) validator set.
-Once the unbonding period elapses for the validator set, the appropriate entry is removed from the *UnbondingQueue* queue and the appropriate IBC packet is sent to the parent blockchain.
+Once the unbonding period elapses for the validator set, the appropriate entry is dequeued from the shared queue.

 ## Data Structures